Military Licensing

 -

 Driver licenses must be renewed prior to expiration.
 Nevada does not grant automatic extensions to military members, spouses or dependents.
-Active duty members of the U.S. Armed Forces, federal employees and their spouses/dependents may renew by mail.
+However, active duty members of the U.S. Armed Forces, federal employees and their spouses and dependents may renew by mail continually.

 Renew Online